wooden balance bike

 As soon as kids can walk, they can use a balance bike.
 We have seen kids as young as 18 months old already leaning into turns and zipping around the neighborhood.

 A tricycle doesn’t help kids with balance, so skip the tricycle phase and go straight for a balance bike.
-Or opt for a tricycle that can be reconfigured into a 2 wheeled balance bike.
+Or opt for a tricycle that can be reconfigured into a 2-wheeled balance bike.
 This leaves room for growth.
-You might be surprised how quickly your child will be ready for the 2 wheeled version.
+You might be surprised how quickly your child will be ready for the 2-wheeled version.

 Wooden Balance Bikes